The Office of Student Affairs, Student Government Association (SGA) and Office of

 Initial Judicial Officer and manger of the Early Alert program

 Approves promotional materials for student organizations

-Jennifer Miller, Director of Student Success and Retention
+Jennifer Miller, Assistant Dean for Student Success

 The Office of Student Affairs, Student Government Association (SGA) and Office of Campus Activities enhance the college experience and create a diverse campus community by supporting over 75 student organizations.
 We focus on helping student leaders achieve their goals by encouraging them to explore and develop their interests and passions through experiential learning outside the classroom.
 The offices provide information about student organizations to assist students in forming new organizations, and provide resources to student organizations.